Get started with MU

 Apply hereMaster of public affairs

-Or maybe you’re new to the field of public service but know that is where your passion lies.
+Maybe you’re new to the field of public service but know that is where your passion lies.
 Whether you’ve recently graduated with your bachelor's degree and are looking to continue your education in this field, or you are pivoting from another path, the Truman School can help you learn the skills you need to become an effective working professional in public policy and administration.

-Offered through the Truman School of Government and Public Affairs, the online MPA degree creates a career stepping stone for those who believe that society benefits the most from effective collaboration among public, private and nonprofit sectors.
+Offered through the Truman School of Government and Public Affairs, the online master of public affairs (MPA) degree creates a career stepping stone for those who believe that society benefits the most from effective collaboration among public, private and nonprofit sectors.
 Considering public policy’s influence, we take an interdisciplinary approach while stressing the importance of research and public service.
 This method not only prepares our diverse, international student body for ethical leadership in their future careers, but also invites a range of perspectives into the conversation while promoting democratic discourse, mirroring the field’s dynamic nature and connecting you with experiential learning opportunities.

 Quick facts